chiedolabs/react-boilerplate/README.md

 3. Run the sass watch script with `npm run sass-watch` in another terminal window.

 4. Visit your site at http://localhost:4001.
-If you see "Hello World", you know your swagging.
+If you see "Hello World", you know you're swagging.

 ## Deploying for production